Tara Deshpande: Writer

-Besides her charity work, Tara Deshpande has been a longtime supporter of LGBTQ rights and has been a jury member for Kashish 2018 which is a famous International Queer Film Festival in Mumbai.
+Besides her charity work, Tara Deshpande has been a longtime supporter of LGBTQ rights and has been a jury member for Kashish 2018, a famous International Queer Film Festival in Mumbai.
 She is also a registered Democrat and served as co-chair of the South Asian Fundraising committee for Robert Reich, former Secretary of Labor, during his campaign for Governor in 2001 and was briefly part of the South Asian fundraising committee for John Kerry gubernatorial race in Massachusetts.